Vitamin C is probably one of the most recognised of all nutrients but perhaps one that is still significantly underestimated.

 Vitamin C aka Ascorbic Acid

 Vitamin C rich foods aren’t limited to oranges or other citrus fruits such as lemons, mandarins, limes and grapefruits.
-Vitamin C can also be found in higher concentrations in fruits and vegetables such as broccoli, parsley, kale, cauliflower, papaya, strawberries and spinach.
-But by boiling, frying, roasting or sauteing these vegetables, that valuable vitamin C will be destroyed.
+Vit C can also be found in higher concentrations in fruits and vegetables such as broccoli, parsley, kale, cauliflower, papaya, strawberries and spinach.
+But by boiling, frying, roasting or sauteing these vegetables, that valuable vitamin will be destroyed.
 Eating freshly made salads, lightly steamed or quickly grilled vegetables will help maintain the vitamin C content.

 Why is Vitamin C so good for you?